 From its inception, the National Maritime Museum has aspired to display maritime history and make it possible for the general public and new audiences to encounter the stories and exhibits from the Mediterranean Basin.
 The three-floor museum sprawls over 3,500 square meters and includes two permanent exhibitions on two floors, a hall for changing exhibitions, collection rooms, offices, and research rooms.

-Technology And Marine Instrumentation
+Technology and Marine Instrumentation

 We started on the upper floor with the Technology and Marine Instrumentation.

-Technology and Marine Instrumentation – an exhibit of ancient marine navigation instruments, among them hourglasses and travel books from the 17th and 18th centuries, ship compasses/binnacles, sundials and instruments used for navigation, sailing, and various measurements.
+Technology and Marine Instrumentation – an exhibit of ancient marine navigation instruments, among them hourglasses and travel books from the 17th and 18th centuries, ship compasses/binnacles, sundials, and instruments used for navigation, sailing, and various measurements.

 And in the next photo, you can see Qibla (Kiblah).
 It is an Islamic navigation instrument.
-It is a variation of compass dial, which enables the azimuth of qibla – the Ka’abah of Mecca, and so determines the time and direction of the prayer.
+It is a variation of the compass dial, which enables the azimuth of qibla – the Ka’abah of Mecca, and so determines the time and direction of the prayer.

 Then we continued to the Years of Shipping collection.